According to Infopro Learning, 71% of businesses feel their leaders are not able to lead their organization into the future.

 George Washington Leadership Traits

 The first president of the United States was a man of deep faith and a willingness to take action.
 He held his own integrity, living by his own morals and principles every day.
-Those reporting into the president were treated with respect and trust, despite Washington having high expectations for his own success and those around him.
+Those reporting to the president were treated with respect and trust, despite Washington having high expectations for his own success and those around him.

 Julius Caesar Leadership Traits